HaxeFoundation/haxe-evolution/proposals/0000-macro-forward.md

 ## Introduction

-Provide a way have macro functions inside a class without typing that whole class in macro context.
+Provide a way to have macro functions inside a class without typing that whole class in macro context.

 ## Motivation